uaarg/uaarg.github.io/_posts/2015-06-20-auvsi-competition-day-3.md

 #Results#

 The competition is scored based on three different areas.
 A Journal Paper, a Flight Readiness Review and the Flight-Mission Demo.
-In total 55 schools registered and had plans to display their unmanned aerial systems (UAS's).
+In total 55 teams had registered and had plans to display their unmanned aerial systems (UAS).
+Teams from around the world, including Turkey, Israel, India and Romania, participated.
 Of those 55 teams only 39 completed the Journal Papers.
 Of those 39 only 32 participated in the Flight-Mission Demo.
-UAARG placed 18.
+UAARG placed 18th.

 The Journal Paper is a technical paper detailing the design and testing of our UAS.
 Andrew, Rijesh and Cindy were the primary authors of this paper.
 In the feedback they let us know that they really liked the parts Andrew had written.
 They recommended more information on testing.
 We placed 23 of 39.

 The Flight Readiness Review is a briefing that is used to show the judges that a team is ready and prepared to fly.
 Again they recommended that we provide more information on testing.
 We placed 28 of 34.

 So how did we get 18?
 Well our Flight-Mission Demo went really well.
 This area is where teams actually give a demonstration of there system.
 Autopilot-wise the system performed admirably.
 The plane passed over each waypoint and was within 7m of the target waypoint alitude.
 Shout out to Sebastian for setting up our stellar flight plan.
 Our Imaging system ran throughout the flight and we were able to capture images of the entire search area.
-We placed 11 out of 32 teams in actual flight performance.
+We placed 11th out of 32 teams in actual flight performance.

 #Future#